hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

   })
 ```

-Alice has two claim that meets proof requirements for this **Loan-Application-KYC**.
+Alice has two claim that meets proof requirements for this **Loan-Application-KYC** Proof Request.
 ```python
   {
     'referent': 'Transcript Claim Referent',